All Episodes

 I don't know how many of you have ever tried to actually act and be somebody totally other than who you are, but it isn't easy.

-And then if you examine the characters that they portray, they're either portraying creeps, or they are portraying victims.
+And then if you examine the characters that they portray, they're either portraying creeps or they are portraying victims.

 Don't remember.

-Um but they're always portraying disadvantaged.
+But they're always portraying disadvantages.

 They were actually called to Washington to testify on American agriculture problems because they had portrayed characters in a movie.